Kuwait Tower [OKKK_TWR]

 Chapter 1.
 Position Overview

-The TWR Controller is responsible for selecting the active runways for arrivals and departures at Kuwait and holds full authority over the runway.
+The Tower Controller is responsible for selecting the active runways for arrivals and departures at Kuwait and holds full authority over the runway.

 Chapter 2.
 Airspace

-The Kuwait Control Zone (CTR) is Class D Airspace from the Ground up to 2000ft Mean Sea Level (MSL).
-The TWR Controller is responsible for ensuring all traffic within the Control Zone are separated.
+The Kuwait Control Zone (CTR) is Class D Airspace from the Ground up to 2000 ft Mean Sea Level (MSL).
+The Tower Controller is responsible for ensuring all traffic within the Control Zone are separated.
 This will typically include all IFR Flights departing and arriving as well as VFR Flights operating within the Control Zone or entering and exiting.

 Chapter 3.
 GEN | Standard Operating Procedures